Mario, an Italian story

 Mario’s work is the path of research and zero-kilometre sales.
 A peculiar craft reinvented to survive the loss of certainties.
 A marriage that is over.
 Children who do not accept the life their father lives.
 Then another marriage, more children, and clothes out the door again.
 Disputes, loneliness, abandonment.

-What I felt like doing was just listening and participating in his words.
-Judgement and opinion are suspended.
+What I felt like doing is just listening and participating in his words.
+Judgment and opinion are suspended.

 Even more so the advice.

 Mario is a man who lives off the discards of others, of what is no longer needed by someone but can serve others.
 Precisely that something unused is cleaned a little from the dust, arranged at the least and put back on the market to make some money.
-Or maybe that very bag thrown by the lady on the seventh floor of Cardinali Square can be present for the girlfriend waiting for him in the caravan.
+Or maybe, that very bag thrown by the lady on the seventh floor of Cardinali Square can be the gift for the girlfriend waiting for him in the trailer.

-Spending days with Mario made me have fun, amaze, and live in a different way than usual… because entering a dumpster like a shopping mall is not every day.
+Spending days with Mario made me have fun, amazed me, and made me live differently than usual because entering a dumpster like a shopping mall is not every day.

-Then you return home, with a certain stench on you… the stench of kilometres and territories.
+Then you return home, with a certain stench on you — stench of miles and territories.

-This is what the road and life are about immersing oneself, stopping, listening and living the story of others.
+This is what the road and life are all about: immersing yourself, stopping, listening and living the story of others.

 Original text in Italian - In house translation